redis/docs/content/operate/rs/databases/configure/oss-cluster-api.md

 - Use node `include` or `exclude` in the proxy policy.
 - Use [RediSearch]({{< relref "/operate/oss_and_stack/stack-with-enterprise/search" >}}), [RedisTimeSeries]({{< relref "/operate/oss_and_stack/stack-with-enterprise/timeseries" >}}), or [RedisGears]({{< relref "/operate/oss_and_stack/stack-with-enterprise/gears-v1" >}}) modules.

-The OSS Cluster API setting applies to individual databases, as opposed to the overall cluster.
+The Redis Cluster API setting applies to individual databases instead of the entire cluster.

-## Enable OSS Cluster API support
+## Enable Redis Cluster API support

-You can use the admin console or the `rladmin` utility to enable OSS Cluster API support for a database.
+You can use the Cluster Manager UI or the `rladmin` utility to enable Redis Cluster API support for a database.

-### Admin console
+### Cluster Manager UI

-Using the Admin console UI to enable OSS Cluster API will automatically configure the [prerequisites]({{< relref "/operate/rs/databases/configure/oss-cluster-api#prerequisites" >}}) for the OSS Cluster API.
+When you use the Cluster Manager UI to enable the Redis Cluster API, it automatically configures the [prerequisites]({{< relref "/operate/rs/databases/configure/oss-cluster-api#prerequisites" >}}).

-To enable the OSS Cluster API from the admin console for an existing database:
+To enable the Redis Cluster API for an existing database in the Cluster Manager UI:

 1. From the database's **Configuration** tab, select **Edit**.